-High Quality Teaching, Early Intervention and Narrowing the Gap
+Quality First Teaching, Early Intervention and Narrowing the Gap

-- Once a pupil has been identified as 'causing concern', they will be closely monitored by staff in order to gauge their level of learning and possible difficulties. - The child's class teacher or key worker will take steps to provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - The SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class and/or provide advice to the staff members.

-- The child's class teacher or key worker in agreement with the SENCo, will identify appropriate strategies and interventions designed to 'narrow the gap' and ensure that these are delivered consistently and regularly so that impact can be measured and monitored.
+- Once a pupil has been identified as 'causing concern', they will be closely monitored by staff in order to identify any possible barriers. - The pupil's class teacher will take steps to provide adapted learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - The SENCo will be consulted as needed for support and advice and may wish to observe the pupil in class and/or provide advice to the staff members. - The pupil's class teacher in agreement with the SENCo, will identify appropriate strategies and interventions designed to 'narrow the gap' and ensure that these are delivered consistently and regularly so that impact can be measured and monitored.
 These interventions will be identified on a Provision Map. - Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
-They are encouraged to share information and knowledge with the school. - An 'Assess, Plan, Do, Review' model will be applied over several cycles to test out the child's response, before considering if a child may have SEND.
+They are encouraged to share information and knowledge with the school. - An 'Assess, Plan, Do, Review' model will be applied over several cycles to test out the pupil's response, before considering if a child may have special educational needs and/or a disability.